Azure/azure-rest-api-specs/specification/datacollaboration/resource-manager/readme.md

     reason: Following DataShare patterns.
 Will be resived later.
   - suppress: EnumInsteadOfBoolean
     reason: Reflecting Synapse BigDataPool DTO which has booleans
+  - suppress: DefinitionsPropertiesNamesCamelCase
+    reason: These properties need to keep the same with Microsoft.ContainerInstance.
+Rp can't change these properties.
+    from: DataCollaboration.json
+    where:
+      - $.definitions.ResourceLimits.properties.memoryInGB
+      - $.definitions.ResourceRequests.properties.memoryInGB
+      - $.definitions.ResourceRequestsInformation.properties.memoryInGB
 ```

 ---